 Most people make the connection that acne is closely tied to hormones, but let's look at why it happens.
 While acne is multi-factorial and can include overgrowth of bacteria or inflammation, hormones are common culprits.

 Overproduction of sebum, an oily, waxy substance made by your skin to protect the surface, can cause acne by clogging pores and worsening skin inflammation.
-Your hormones, especially androgens like testosterone, ramp up oil and sebum production.
+Your hormones2, especially androgens like testosterone, ramp up oil and sebum production.

 So when hormones are out of balance, or if you have conditions like polycystic ovarian syndrome (PCOS), characterized by higher androgen production, you have the perfect scenario for hormonal acne.